shoaibmasood/Project-1-bootcamp2020-Expense-Tracker-Reactapp/README.md

 # Expense Tracker -reactApp
-This project is build by using React Context api and React hooks( useState, useContext, useReducer) with pure css and deployed using surge with github actions.
+This web-app helps the user to track their income and expenses on a daily basis with separate individual columns to easily track their transactions.This project is built by using React Context API and React hooks( useState, useContext, useReducer) with pure CSS and deployed using surge with github actions.

 ## Project View